HerringtonDarkholme/herringtondarkholme.github.io/source/_posts/ast-grep-coze.md

 coze has four main features like GPTs, except that it is free:

 * Custom prompting: you can write your own prompts to control the flow of the conversation, ask for user input, validate the input, and generate responses.
 * Knowledge base retrieval: you can upload text files as a knowledge base, and coze will automatically segment it and index it for retrieval.
-The bumer is that you can upload at most ten files. :(
+The bummer is that you can upload at most ten files. :(
 * Function call: you can invoke any external API from your prompts, and use the results in your responses.
 * Database access: you can store and retrieve data from a built-in database, and use it in your prompts and responses.